This post may contain affiliate links. Please see our disclosure policy.

 Step by Step Instructions

 I love to make these muffins in one bowl to use less dishes so here’s how I do it.
-Start by preheating the oven to 350 degrees Fahrenheit (180 C).

 How to mash bananas and make muffin batter.

-Step 3: Stir in melted butter, olive oil, applesauce, spices, sugar, and vanilla until fully combined.
+3. Stir in melted butter, olive oil, applesauce, spices, sugar, and vanilla until fully combined.
 Then mix in one egg.

-Step 4: On top of the wet ingredients, add flour, baking powder, salt, and baking soda.
+4. On top of the wet ingredients, add flour, baking powder, salt, and baking soda.
 Then gently stir that into the wet ingredients.
 A dough mixer can make this very easy too!

 Muffin batter in a tin pan.

-Step 6: Bake for 15-17 minutes, till just light brown on top and set.
+2. Bake for 15-17 minutes, till just light brown on top and set.
 The muffins may appear a little underdone, but will continue cooking after you remove them from the oven.
 This will retain a moist texture.
+Allow the muffins to cool at least 5 minutes before removing them from the pan and serving.

 A collection of baked banana muffins.